Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup.md

 Create an IAM policy that allows the embedded agent the ability to discover and provision access to your AWS API Gateway resources.
 This step will be required regardless of the authentication type you using

 1. Within the AWS IAM Console begin the `Create policy` wizard
-2. Select the JSON editor tab and paste the [#aws-iam-policy-json] policy
+2. Select the JSON editor tab and paste the [AWS IAM policy JSON](#aws-iam-policy-json) policy
 3. Update for your specific region (i.e. eu-west-1 becomes us-east-2), to setup [least-privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) access
 4. Click `Next: Tags` and add any tags you may want
 5. Click `Next: Review`